Marketing has exploded in tools and shrunk in outcomes.

 As it stands, there are no existing theories or frameworks of what a company actually is – why some can withstand scale and scrutiny while others crumble under the weight of their own success.

-To give precise language to what leaders can feel but can’t name.
+They give precise language to what leaders can feel but can’t name.

-To bring discussions of strategy, growth, business, and brand back into contact with the human realities that actually dictate outcomes.
+They bring discussions of strategy, growth, business, and brand back into contact with the human realities that actually dictate outcomes.

 Welcome to Deviation Standard.